CSULA-EE-5450/a4-zephyr-stopwatch-jacran/README.md

 ![sequence diagram](a4_zephyr_stopwatch.drawio.png)

 An ISR was attached to sw0.
 The callback is called on both edges of the button press.
-When the button is pressed down, the callback puts the button-state (`pressed = true`) in the queues. queue.
-When sw0 is released again the state (`pressed = false`) is again put into the queues such that each tread can make a decision on what to next given its instructions.
+When the button is pressed down, the callback puts the button-state (`pressed = true`) in the queues.
+When sw0 is released, the state (`pressed = false`) is again put into the queues such that each tread can make a decision on what to next given its instructions.

 There are two main threads in this program: